bskyprism/taproom/README.md

 ## Config

-Some env variables, for `.dev.vars` locally:
+Add some env variables to `.dev.vars` locally.
+These should be set on Cloudflare (or your platform) as well.

 ```sh
 NODE_ENV="development"